Saudi Aramco sees third-quarter income rise to $30.4 billion

 The firm’s capital expenditure, which is mostly directed toward pumping more oil, was $7.6 billion in the third quarter — an increase of 19% from a year earlier.

-The company posted the bumper earnings as the major U.N. climate summit was set to open in Glasgow, where world leaders will discuss the growing global efforts to tackle climate change this week.
+The company posted the bumper earnings as the major U.N. climate summit opened in Glasgow, where world leaders are due to discuss growing global efforts to tackle climate change this week.

 Saudi Arabia has joined over 100 countries in pledging to cut its carbon emissions to net-zero by 2060.
 However, it has no plans to change its status as a global leader in oil and gas production even as pressure grows on governments to invest in more renewable energy.